westerndigitalcorporation/zonedstorage.io/docs/introduction/zns.md

 The ZNS specifications follows the [Zoned Storage Model](/docs/introduction/zoned-storage).
-This standards-based architecture, which takes a unified approach to storage that enables both Shingled Magnetic Recording (SMR) in HDDs and ZNS SSDs to share a unified software stack.
+This standards-based architecture, which takes a unified approach to storage that enables both Shingled Magnetic Recording (SMR) in HDDs and SSDs with Zoned Namespace support to share a unified software stack.

-Specifically for ZNS SSDs, the zone abstraction allows the host aligning its writes to the sequential write required properties of flash-based SSDs, and thereby optimizes data placement onto the SSD's media.
-Note that the management of media reliability continues to be the sole responsibility of the ZNS SSD and should be managed the same way as conventional SSDs.
+Specifically for SSDs with Zoned Namespace support, the zone abstraction allows the host aligning its writes to the sequential write required properties of flash-based SSDs, and thereby optimizes data placement onto the SSD's media.
+Note that the management of media reliability continues to be the sole responsibility of the SSD and is managed the same way as conventional SSDs.

 <Image src="intro-zns.png"
-title="Conventional SSDs and ZNS SSDs internal data placement"/>
+title="Conventional SSDs and SSDs with Zoned Namespace support internal data placement"/>

 ## The ZNS Zoned Storage Model